AdenCronje/AdenCronje/README.md

 I'm a young up-coming software developer who aspirer's to be a game developer.🎮

-My current skill set includes HTML, CSS, JavaAcript and the framework Tailwind.
+My current skill set includes HTML, CSS, JavaScript and the framework Tailwind.

 🧰ToolBox
 <!--Icons-->